Research & Evaluation

-Additionally, the North America Participatory Budgeting Research Board has identified a number of outstanding questions around PB.
+For researchers looking to conduct focused studies, theses, or class projects on PB, the Research Board has identified a number of outstanding questions that need further research.
 Interested researchers should consult the list of Priority PB Special Research Projects, which outlines the most pressing needs for understanding and improving PB.

 PB Data Sets